-Complete the Affidavit of Support with official documentation of financial support in the amount of $19,294 to cover tuition and expenses for one academic year.
+Complete the Affidavit of Support with official documentation of financial support in the amount of $27,776 ($17,653 with Sponsor's Affidavit of Free Room & Board) to cover tuition and expenses for one academic year.
 This amount is subject to change based on the current rate of tuition, books and cost of living in the local area.

 A portion will be used to pay first semester tuition and fees.
 The balance will remain in escrow to be applied to your last semester.
 This amount is subject to change based on the current tuition rate for international students.

-7. The INS Form I-20 will be issued upon receipt of all required documents and escrow deposit.
+The INS Form I-20 will be issued upon completion of Steps 1-6.